rajahaseebfayyaz/Who-Wants-To-Be-A-Millionaire/README.md

 ### Icons

-FontAwesome - for icons associated with styling inputs such as home button,Volume controls.
+FontAwesome - for icons associated with styling inputs such as home button,Volume controls & Play buttons.

 ## Features